starship/starship/docs/config/README.md

 ## Azure

 The `azure` module shows the current Azure Subscription.
-This is based on showing the name of the default subscrtiption, as defined in the `~/.azure/azureProfile.json`.
+This is based on showing the name of the default subscription, as defined in the `~/.azure/azureProfile.json` file.

 ### Options